 6. Hydrangeas at Meigetsuin Temple, Kamakura

 In June, thousands of Meigetsuin blue hydrangeas fill the grounds of the 900-year-old Buddhist temple for which it is named.
-The temple was constructed in the 12th century as a memorial from a son to his father who was killed during the Heiji Civil War.
+The temple was constructed in the 12th century as a memorial from a son to his father, who was killed during the Heiji Civil War.
 Over the years, it became part of a larger nearby temple complex that was eventually closed down, temple by temple, until Meigetsuin temple became the only building remaining.

 Visitors can explore the lush grounds and enjoy the display of irises and a high volume of blue hydrangeas.
-If you enter the main temple hall you will find a large round window that frames the inner garden perfectly.
+If you enter the main temple hall, you will find a large round window that frames the inner garden perfectly.
 The best time of year for an incredible view comes in late June and again in late autumn.
-The inner garden is well maintained and worth a trip this time of year if only to enjoy the natural beauty.
+The inner garden is well-maintained and worth a trip this time of year if only to enjoy the natural beauty.

 - WHERE & WHEN: Meigetsuin Temple, 189 Yamanouchi, Kamakura, Kanagawa 247-0062.
-Throughout June, 8:30 AM to 5 PM.
+Throughout June, from 8:30 AM to 5 PM.

 - MORE INFORMATION: Trip-kamakura.com